google/syzkaller/docs/syzbot.md

 syzkaller has an ability to perform fuzzing of the Linux kernel USB stack, see the details [here](/docs/linux/external_fuzzing_usb.md).
-This requires non-yet-upstreamed kernel changes and thus patch testing is only possible on the `usb-fuzzer` branch of the `https://github.com/google/kasan.git` tree.
+This requires non-yet-upstreamed kernel changes, and as a result USB fuzzing is only being run n the `usb-fuzzer` branch of the `https://github.com/google/kasan.git` tree, and on the `master` branch of the `https://github.com/google/kmsan.git` tree.

-The recommended way for triggering tests with the `usb-fuzzer` tree is to send an email to `syzbot+HASH` address containing the following line:
+If the bug report comes from the `usb-fuzzer` tree, the recommended way for triggering patch testing is to send an email to `syzbot+HASH` address containing the following line:
 ```
 #syz test: https://github.com/google/kasan.git commit-hash
 ```
-and attach/inline your test patch in the same email (`commit-hash` is the id of the kernel commit on which this bug was reproduced, its value can be found in the initial report email).
+and attach/inline your test patch in the same email. `commit-hash` is the id of the kernel commit on which this bug was reproduced, its value can be found in the initial report email.

+If the bug some from the `KMSAN` tree, follow the [instructions above](#kmsan-bugs), with the exception that you must also use `commit-hash` instead of the `master` branch when testing patches.

 ## Memory leaks